 The Otto Group Supervisory Board has decided to extend Deputy Executive Board Chairman Dr Rainer Hillebrand’s contract, due to expire at the end of April 2016, for another three years.
 Petra-Scharner Wolff is due to become the international retail and services Group's Executive Board Member for Finance on 1 June 2015.

-Entrepreneur Benjamin Otto has decided to take on an active role for the Otto Group as Managing Partner.
+Entrepreneur Benjamin Otto has decided to take on an active role for the Otto Group as active Shareholder.
 With effect from 1 June 2015, the 39-year-old will hand over his tasks as CEO of Collins, the successful Otto Group startup, to joint Managing Director Tarek Müller, and help manage the ongoing transformation process for the international retail and services group from within various supervisory bodies and group companies.

 Dr Michael Otto, the Otto Group’s majority shareholder and Chairman of its Supervisory Board, has transferred his shares in the Otto Group to a foundation.
 This secures the future of the international retail and services group as a family-owned business with its head office in Hamburg.